Dirty Rabbit

 Does masala chai have caffeine?

 Yes.
-The black tea base in masala chai has caffeine, though less than a shot of espresso.
+The black tea base in masala chai contains roughly 25 to 50 mg of caffeine per serving, depending on steep time.
+That's less than a shot of espresso (60 to 70 mg).
 Dirty chai adds an espresso shot — that's the highest-caffeine version of the three.

 Do you have dairy-free options?

 Yes.
-Plant milk is available in all chai versions.
+Plant milk is available in all chai versions — oat, soy, and coconut.
 The full menu has options for people who don't drink dairy.

 About Dirty Rabbit